 Nana Appiah Kubi said the country could no longer take its prevailing peace and unity for granted, hence, the need for everybody, particularly political party followers, commentators, and the media to avoid utterances and comments that had the potential to divide and disunite the populace, trigger violence and disturb the peace of the nation.

-Mr. Eric Adu, the Ahafo Regional Director of the NCCE called for collective and strenuous efforts of all in dealing with ‘miscreants’ whose behavior and activities threatened the foundation of peace in the country.
+Mr. Eric Adu, the Ahafo Regional Director of the NCCE called for collective and strenuous efforts of all in dealing with ‘miscreants’ whose behaviour and activities threatened the foundation of peace in the country.

 “Security Services and all stakeholders must put our acts together and deal decisively with any miscreant whose activities threaten the foundation of our peace, unity, and stability”, he said.